sf-golden-bears-2017/react_counters_challenge/README.md

 ### The constructor function

-The `constructor` function in JavaScript is exactly the same as the `initialize` function in Ruby.
+The `constructor` function in JavaScript is exactly the same as the `initialize` method in Ruby.
 It sets up the class when you first create it.

 #### super